-New Verizon iPad can also run on AT&T's 3G networkAlex Wagner - Deputy Managing Editor, News Desk
+New Verizon iPad can also run on AT&T's 3G networkAlex Wagner - Editorial Director of News and Content

 Did you pick up a new iPad for Verizon today, only to later think that maybe you should've gotten the AT&T model instead?
 You may want to hold off on returning the Verizon model, as it's been discovered that the Big Red iPad can also access AT&T coverage.
 MacRumors forum user jsnuff1 discovered that by popping an AT&T micro-SIM into a Verizon iPad and entering the proper APN carrier settings, the device can run on AT&T's 3G and HSPA+ 4G network since it includes AT&T-friendly HSPA bands.
 However, AT&T and Verizon's LTE networks are on different frequency bands, so you won't be able to hop onto AT&T's LTE network with the new Verizon iPad.